Equine Acupuncture Referrals

 Summary

-Acupuncture can be used to treat a wide range of conditions.
-It may be used on its own or to complement conventional veterinary treatment.
-It works well with other therapies including physiotherapy, healing, chiropractic, osteopathy and homeopathy.
-In many cases it provides another option when the results of conventional treatment have been disappointing.
+Acupuncture and chiropractic can be used to treat a wide range of conditions.
+They may be used on their own or to complement conventional veterinary treatment and other therapies including physiotherapy.
+In many cases, they provide another option when the results of conventional treatment have been disappointing.